 Radiation safety and radioactive waste management must be based on the reliable and precise measurement of the quantities associated with ionizing radiation such as dose (Sv) and radioactivity (Bq).
 For radiation safety, various dose meters are being used such as electric or passive dosimeters for personal dose and survey meters for ambient dose.
-Dose meters must be calibrated regularly and always must show a right value in order to ensure the safety and security of the people related to ionizing radiations.
-Measuring instruments such as ionization chambers, scintillation counters and semiconductor detectors are important in radioactive waste management, which need to be calibrated using reference radioisotope sources.
-Normally calibrations are performed by calibration laboratories, where measuring devices are relatively calibrated by reference instruments.
+Dose meters must be calibrated regularly for accuracy in order to ensure the safety and security of the people working with ionizing radiation.
+Measuring instrumentations such as ionization chambers, scintillation counters and semiconductor detectors are important in radioactive waste management and need to be calibrated using reference radioisotope sources.
+Normally calibrations are performed by calibration laboratories, where measuring devices are calibrated using reference instruments.
 These reference instruments are in turn calibrated by reference instruments with higher accuracy (lower uncertainty).
 The chains of the relative calibrations never loop to avoid circular reference and end up to the reference instruments with highest accuracy, called national standards.
 From the viewpoint of accuracy and reliability in measurement, it is essential to calibrate measuring instruments and secure the traceability of measurement to national standards.

 In Japan, national standards on ionizing radiation are maintained and provided at the National Metrology Institute of Japan (NMIJ) in the National Institute of Advanced Industrial Science and Technology (AIST).
-Table 1 shows the national standards on ionizing radiation and primary instruments used in absolute measurement of each quantity.
-Accuracy and worldwide consistency of the national standards were verified by participating about 100 times in the international key comparisons organized by the Consultative Committee for Ionizing Radiation (CCRI) of the International Committee of Weights and Measures (CIPM) in the International Bureau of Weights and Measures (BIPM) as well as the Technical Committee for Ionizing Radiation (TCRI) in the Asia Pacific Metrology Program (APMP).
+Table 9 shows the national standards on ionizing radiation and primary instruments used in absolute measurement of each quantity.
+Accuracy and worldwide consistency of the national standards were verified in multiple participations (about 100 times) in the international key comparisons organized by the Consultative Committee for Ionizing Radiation (CCRI) of the International Committee of Weights and Measures (CIPM) in the International Bureau of Weights and Measures (BIPM) as well as the Technical Committee for Ionizing Radiation (TCRI) in the Asia Pacific Metrology Program (APMP).
 The results of these comparisons are documented in the BIPM web page.
 The national standards are being operated with the quality management system conforming to ISO/IEC 17025 (General requirements for the competence of testing and calibration laboratories) and peer-reviewed by experts from major foreign national metrology institutes every four years.
 The calibration certificates issued on these standards can be accepted worldwide within the range specified in the Calibration and Measurement Capabilities (CMCs) in the framework of the CIPM Mutual Recognition Arrangement (CIPM-MRA).